Thomas Erikson: Reception and criticism

 The book, Surrounded by Idiots, has become a global bestseller, being translated into over 40 languages.
 It has been praised for its accessibility and broad appeal, though there has also been criticism from skeptical organizations due to Erikson's use of the unscientific DISC assessment.
 In 2018, the Swedish organization, Vetenskap och Folkbildning – the Swedish Skeptics Association (Vof), named Erikson "Fraudster of the Year" after basing his book, Surrounded by Idiots, on the DISC assessment which was characterized as pseudoscientific.
 In 2024, it was also reiterated that he lacks background and formal education in behavior studies.

+Other writings

+Erikson's debut work was the 2011 crime fiction novel, Bländverk.
+He also co-authored the Rita Benson book series with his wife, Christina Erikson.
+The series's first book, Av jord är du kommen, was published in 2015, and its second novel, Dödgrävarens dotter, was published in 2017.

 Personal life

 Erikson is married to novelist Christina Erikson, with whom he has two children.
 In 2021, he and his wife purchased Svartå Manor.